 3.2.1.2 EQ-5D

-PLACEHOLDER
+PLACEHOLDER: this will mainly be used for the health economics stuff

 3.2.1.3 Barthel ADL

 Instructions: Choose the scoring point for the statement that most closely corresponds to the patient's current level of ability for each of the following 10 items.
 Record actual, not potential, functioning.
 Information can be obtained from the patient's self-report, from a separate party who is familiar with the patient's abilities (such as a relative), or from observation.
 Refer to the Guidelines section on the following page for detailed information on scoring and interpretation.